Brennan-M-Long/Brennan-M-Long/README.md

 ## **Academics** 🧠
 - [x] Microsoft Software & Systems Academy (MSSA) CCAD17 Student
 - [ ] BS Computer Science | Columbus State University (*Exp.
 2027*)
-  - Former Cybersecurity student...
-Not a fan of the discipline.
-Don't know how you CSO guys and gals do it.

 ## **Technical Skills**💻